Machine Unlearning under Overparameterization: From Theory to Practice

 \section{From Theory to Practice}

-We translate our framework into a practical unlearning algorithm \alg (Algorithm \ref{alg:proj-L2}).
+We translate our framework into a practical algorithm \alg (Algorithm \ref{alg:proj-L2}).
 At epoch $t$, we alternate between solving a version of the relaxed unlearning problem \eqref{eq:proj-sol-general} and descending the loss on $\Data_r$ to maintain feasibility for the exact unlearning problem \eqref{eq:unlearn-op-f}, leveraging access to samples in $\Data_r$.
 Steps 6-8 of Algorithm \ref{alg:proj-L2} denote solving \eqref{eq:proj-sol-general} for $R(\btheta) = \norm{\btheta}{2}^2$ and $\hat{R}(\bDelta) = \lambda_t \norm{\bDelta}{2}^2$ where $\lambda_t \geq 0$ is a scaling parameter, and step 9 shows the loss descent step.
-To handle batched data and large models, we enforce the orthogonality constraint in \eqref{eq:proj-sol-general} over a subsample of size $n_{\text{pert}}$ of each batch.
+For batched data and large models, we enforce the orthogonality constraint in \eqref{eq:proj-sol-general} over a subsample of size $n_{\text{pert}}$ within each batch.
 For this $R$ and $\hat{R}$, the solution to \eqref{eq:proj-sol-general} perturbs $\btheta$ toward its projection onto the span of model gradients over this subsample (see Appendix~\ref{app:alg}), which can be interpreted as a proximal update under the orthogonal gradient constraint.
-The main overhead relative to gradient descent comes from solving for $\bDeltaTild$ via a QR decomposition with complexity $O(d n_{\text{pert}}^2)$, which is negligible compared to the $O(d n_B)$ cost of gradient descent when $n_{\text{pert}} < \sqrt{n_B}$, where $n_B = \abs{\mathcal{B}}$ is the batch size.
-Moreover, we often set $\lambda_t = \infty$ for many epochs in practice, skipping this cost entirely.
+The main overhead relative to gradient descent comes from solving for $\bDeltaTild$ via a QR decomposition with complexity $\mathcal{O}(d n_{\text{pert}}^2)$, which is negligible compared to the $\mathcal{O}(d n_B)$ cost of gradient descent when $n_{\text{pert}} < \sqrt{n_B}$, where $n_B = \abs{\mathcal{B}}$ is the batch size.